AnanyaSwarnkar/AnanyaSwarnkar/README.md

 <h1 align="center">Hi 👋, I'm Ananya Swarnkar</h1>
 <h3 align="center">An Avid Learner and a Passionate Programmer.</h3>
+- 🎓  A CSE Sophomore

+- 👩‍💻 A Competitive Programmer and a Frontend Developer

+- 🌱 I’m currently learning Java

 - 💬 Ask me about **C++,HTML,CSS and Bootstrap**